Click the image below to learn more about this online class.

 If you don’t have any background in aviation, you may find the testing process overwhelming.
 In addition, you will be charged $150 for every attempt and if you don’t pass, you don’t get a refund and you must wait two weeks to take it again.
 Sound confusing?
 I’m here to help you pass the first time!

-Can’t I just find what I need online?
+Can’t I just find what I need on YouTube?

 What will I be tested on?